quantum-mob/QuantumPlaybook/INSTALL.md

 ]
 ```

-Note that along with QuantumPlaybook, it also installs the main application Q3 for your convenience.
+Note that along with `QuantumMob/QuantumPlaybook`, it also installs the main application `QuantumMob/Q3S` for your convenience.

 ## Update